 The NTSB Chairman serves as the chief executive officer for the agency.
-The Chairman, Vice Chairman, and Board Members establish policies on transportation safety issues; review and approve major accident reports, safety studies, and safety recommendations; and provide appellate review of FAA certificate and certain civil penalty actions, as well as USCG license actions.
-They also preside over accident or other transportation safety hearings, testify before congressional committees, and participate in agency go-teams on major investigations.
+The Chairman, Vice Chairman, and Board Members review and approve major accident reports, safety studies, and safety recommendations and safety alerts; and provide appellate review of FAA certificate and certain civil penalty actions, as well as USCG license actions.
+They also preside over accident or other transportation safety hearings, testify before congressional committees, and may act as the on-scene agency spokesperson during accident investigations.

 Office of the Managing Director (MD): The MD assists the Chairman in the discharge of the Chairman's functions as executive and administrative head of the NTSB.
 The office provides overall leadership for the management of the agency, including production, strategy, and support functions.
 The office coordinates activities of the entire staff, manages the day-to-day operation of the agency, and develops and recommends plans to achieve program objectives.
 The Managing Director is responsible for the overall leadership, direction, and performance of the agency, as well as its communications and organizational efficiency to include oversight of the NTSB Response Operations Center.
 The center provides support 24 hours a day, 365 days a year, for agency wide operational requirements, including accident launches and the collection and dissemination of information related to transportation accidents and incidents.

-There are two organizational units within the MD-the Training Center and the Safety Recommendations and Quality Assurance Division.
+There are two organizational units within the MD-the Training Center and the Executive Secretariat Division.
 The Training Center manages workforce development and external training functions.
-The Safety Recommendations and Quality Assurance Division manage safety recommendations and policies concerning document development and review, quality control for NTSB documents and product databases, and the archiving of internal and external correspondence.
+The Executive Secretariat Division is responsible for managing the Board members' review of the agency's products and correspondence, as well as the processing and archiving of external correspondence.